wiryawanadipa/js-textarea-live-character-counter/README.md

-# js-textarea-live-character-counter
+# Live Character Counter for Text Area Element Using Vanilla JavaScript
-Live Character Counter for Text Area Element Using Vanilla JavaScript
+JavaScript for live counting character on text area element